7 common types of market research

 Reviewing publicly available information about a competitor (e.g., their website, third-party review sites) can tell you a lot.
 “Combining this info with interviews of their previous customers can give you great insight into how your company’s products and services compare,” says Balani.

-For example, Balani notes that in a B2B environment, you can benchmark the effectiveness of your sales team and customer service staff, and track how your net promoter score (NPS) compares to the competition.
+For example, Balani notes that in a B2B environment, you can benchmark the effectiveness of your sales team and customer service staff, and track how your Net Promoter Score® (NPS®) compares to the competition.
 “This can be used to prioritize strategic initiatives to close the gaps between you and your competition, and double down on areas where your company is stronger.”

 4. Brand awareness

-Brand awareness is the level of familiarity consumers have with your brand or product(s).
 According to Brian Cairns, three types of brand awareness are typically measured through market research, each indicating a different degree of purchase intent:

 • Aided brand awareness.
 Have you heard of brand X?
 This is a general guide and is the least predictive of purchase.